-The Coalition fulfills its goals by organizing ad hoc committees to address opportunities and issues of concern.
-The committees are composed of partner organizations members with particular expertise to address the matters at hand.
-Please use our contact form if you would like assistance with any issue that pertains to these committees’ missions.
+The Coalition fulfills its goals by organizing project work groups to address opportunities and issues of concern.
+The project work groups are composed of partner organizations members with particular expertise to address the matters at hand.
+Please use our contact form if you would like assistance with any issue that pertains to these missions.

 County Fiscal Vision.
-This committee works to encourage Loudoun County to adopt a fiscal vision that promotes the slow growth that citizens strongly support, that will maintain the assets and the quality of life that citizens desire, and that will ensure a strong financial framework going into the future.
+This project group works to encourage Loudoun County to adopt a fiscal vision that promotes the slow growth that citizens strongly support, that will maintain the assets and the quality of life that citizens desire, and that will ensure a strong financial framework going into the future.

 Conservation Easements.
 This group works with Loudoun County staff to institute a stewardship program for county-held conservation easements, to ensure that properties remain in compliance with the terms of the easements.